 Austria is committed to increase the share of women in the armed forces, including in decision-making positions, as well as the number of female personnel deployed to international missions.
 To this end, specific measures have been taken by the Ministry of Defence to recruit and retain women in the organisation.
 Among others, a family-friendly work environment with flexible working hours and child care arrangements has been implemented.
-Roughly 2.7% of the personnel within the Austrian Armed Forces are women with an average of 29 women a month participating in international peace operations in 2018.
-Austria strives for the increase of the number of Austrian women deployed to OSCE field missions as well as of the number of female military personnel participating in international peace operations.
+The number has slightly increased compared with the previous year: Roughly 3,88 % of the personnel within the Austrian Armed Forces are women with an average of 29 women a month participating in international peace operations in 2018.
+Austria strives to increase the number of Austrian women deployed to OSCE field missions as well as the number of female military personnel participating in international peace operations.

-On the occasion of the 10th anniversary of the adoption of UNSCR 1325 in October 2010 Austria committed itself to train, make available and deploy Gender Advisors to peace operations.
+On the occasion of the 10th anniversary of the adoption of UNSCR 1325 in October 2010 Austria committed itself to train and deploy Gender Advisors to peace operations.
 Within a year, Austria successfully deployed the first Gender Field Advisor to the NATO-led Kosovo Force (KFOR) in 2011.
 The Gender Advisor acts as support and direct advisor to the commander, as well as to the rest of the operational organisation, and thereby contributes essentially to the implementation of a Gender Perspective into the planning, execution and evaluation of KFOR's operations.
 After a review of the operational documents, including the Operation Plan (OPLAN), Operational Orders (OPORD), and Fragmentary Orders (FRAGO), Gender Dimensions have been incorporated in all major activities of KFOR (e.g. removal of roadblocks or conduct of patrols).
 Furthermore, it is the task of the Gender Advisor to ensure that KFOR's strategic, operational and tactical level personnel are trained on the provisions and objectives of UNSCR 1325 as well as on ways to identify and integrate Gender Dimensions in their daily work.
 The Gender Advisor of KFOR has been provided by Austria on a regular basis in 2011, 2012, 2013, 2015, 2017 and 2019.
 Since May 2018, Austria deploys a female Gender Advisor to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
 She was trained at the UN Military Child Protection and Gender Advisers Course in Entebbe/Uganda.
+In order to sustain the deployment of Gender Advisors by Austria, the Ministry of Defence continues to work on the establishment of a pool of experts, including adequately trained and qualified Gender Advisors.
+Furthermore, in 2019 Austria deployed the first Gender Adviser to the European Union Training Mission in Mali (EUTM Mali).